 Odd Wisconsin Archive

-Henry Thoreau claimed that "In wildness is the preservation of the world".* It's also true, though, that in wildness lies the destruction of civilization.
-This reflection struck young James Doty after he'd canoed and hiked from Detroit to Minnesota in the summer of 1820.
+But it's also true that in wildness lies the destruction of civilization.
+Far from the restraints of society, many of our ancestors found their fear, greed and licentiousness ran unchecked.
+The crudeness of fur traders depressed James Doty after he'd canoed and hiked from Detroit to Minnesota in the summer of 1820.
 Doty was stopping at a remote fur trading post on Sandy Lake when he noted in his diary,

-"I very much doubt whether the desire to accumulate wealth could ever so strongly predominate in me as to induce me to forsake the pleasures, the comforts, and elegancies of civilized life for a residence in this dreary wilderness where men generally suffer their passions to go at large so totally unrestrained that they fall far below the savages with whom they associate."
+"I very much doubt whether the desire to accumulate wealth could ever so strongly predominate in me as to induce me to forsake the pleasures, the comforts, and elegancies of civilized life for a residence in this dreary wilderness, where men generally suffer their passions to go at large so totally unrestrained that they fall far below the savages with whom they associate."

-But when the loon's cry of a midsummer night was replaced by the howl of hungry wolves carried on shrieking winter winds, people tended to feel differently.
+But when the loon's cry of a midsummer night was replaced by the howl of hungry wolves on winter winds, people tended to feel differently.
 Then wildness seemed to say, "every man for himself and the devil take the hindmost."

-:: Posted in Curiosities on July 15, 2008
+:: Posted in Curiosities on June 19, 2013